macguirerintoul/themeport/readme.md

 ## Support table

 This table represents which applications Themeverter can convert from/to.
-The y axis represents the source app and the y axis represents the destination app.
+The y axis represents the source app and the x axis represents the destination app.